RikVN/Neural_DRS/Scores.md

 | SIM-SPAR                    | 56.8 |
 | SPAR                        | 39.7 |

 The baseline parsers SPAR and amr2drs are available in the [DRS_parsing repository](https://github.com/RikVN/DRS_parsing).
+ONMT models are described in [this paper](https://www.aclweb.org/anthology/Q18-1043.pdf).

 ## PMB 2.2.0 - English ##

-This includes results from [this paper](https://www.aclweb.org/anthology/W19-0504/) (Marian) and the latest EMNLP paper (AllenNLP).
+This includes results from [this paper](https://www.aclweb.org/anthology/W19-0504/) (Marian) and the latest [EMNLP paper](https://www.aclweb.org/anthology/2020.emnlp-main.371.pdf) (AllenNLP).
 It includes systems that use BERT, and combine BERT and characters, and a system that employs semtags.
 Note that Marian and AllenNLP (BERT) scores are averaged over 5 runs of the system.

 | Parser				      | Dev	| Test |
 | ------- | ------- | ------- |